D3VTHSTVR/CS-312-MiniProject-3/README.md

 ## Project Structure
 ```
-CS-312-MiniProject-1/
+MiniProject3/
 ├── public/
 │   ├── css/
-│   │   └── styles.css         # Main styles
+│   │   └── styles.css
-│   └── images/                # Background and UI images
+│   └── images/
 ├── routes/
+│   ├── auth.js
-│   └── posts.js               # Blog post routes and logic
+│   └── posts.js
 ├── views/
+│   ├── account.ejs
-│   ├── index.ejs              # Main page with sidebar form and modal editing
+│   ├── index.ejs
+│   ├── signin.ejs
+│   ├── signup.ejs
 │   └── partials/
-│       ├── header.ejs         # Header partial
+│       ├── header.ejs
-│       └── footer.ejs         # Footer partial
+│       └── footer.ejs
+├── db.js
+├── app.js
-├── package.json               # Project metadata and dependencies
+├── package.json
-├── package-lock.json          # Exact dependency versions
+├── package-lock.json
-├── app.js                     # Main Express app
-├── .gitignore                 # Files and folders ignored by git
-└── README.md                  # Project documentation
+└── README.md
 ```

 ## Usage
-- **Create a post:** Fill out the form in the sidebar on the main page
+- Sign up for a new account on the signup page
+- Sign in with your user ID and password
-- **Generate a random author name:** Click the shuffle button next to the author field
+- Create a post using the form on the main page
-- **Filter by category:** Use the dropdown above the posts section
+- Filter posts by category using the dropdown
-- **Edit posts:** Click the "Edit" button on any post to open the edit modal
-- **Delete posts:** Click the "Delete" button and confirm the action
+- Edit or delete your own posts using the buttons on each post
+- Update your user ID or password on the account page
+- Log out using the header menu

 ## Technical Details

 ### Architecture
-- **Backend:** Node.js with Express.js framework
+- Backend: Node.js with Express.js
-- **Frontend:** EJS templating with Bootstrap 5
+- Frontend: EJS templating with Bootstrap 5
-- **Styling:** Custom CSS variables with Bootstrap enhancement
+- Styling: Custom CSS variables with Bootstrap
-- **Data Storage:** In-memory array (temporary storage)
-- **JavaScript:** Vanilla JS with async/await for API calls
+- Data Storage: PostgreSQL database
+- Authentication: Session-based with express-session
+- Password Hashing: MD5 (for demo; use bcrypt in production)

 ### Code Quality
-- **Comprehensive commenting:** All files heavily commented with lowercase comments
+- All files are clearly commented with lowercase comments above code
-- **No inline comments:** All comments on separate lines above code
+- No inline comments
-- **Clean codebase:** Removed unused CSS classes and routes
+- Clean, modern, and responsive codebase
-- **Consistent styling:** Bootstrap-first approach with custom enhancements
+- Consistent styling with Bootstrap and custom enhancements

-### Key Features
-- **Modal-based editing:** No separate edit page needed
-- **Responsive design:** Works on desktop, tablet, and mobile
-- **Category filtering:** Client-side filtering with JavaScript
-- **Random name generation:** API endpoint for generating silly names
-- **Form validation:** HTML5 validation with required fields

 ## Customization
-- **Styling:** Modify CSS variables in `public/css/styles.css`
+- Modify CSS variables in `public/css/styles.css` for theming
-- **Categories:** Add new categories in the form dropdowns
+- Add new categories in the form dropdowns in `views/index.ejs`
-- **Features:** Extend functionality in `routes/posts.js`
+- Extend functionality in `routes/posts.js` and `routes/auth.js`
-- **UI:** Customize Bootstrap classes in the EJS templates
+- Customize UI in the EJS templates

 ## Development Notes

-- CSS has been optimized to remove unused styles
-- Edit functionality moved from separate page to modal
+- All data is stored in PostgreSQL
+- Authentication and account management are fully database-driven
+- Only post owners can edit or delete their posts
-- Bootstrap classes used extensively for responsive design
+- Bootstrap and custom CSS provide a modern, responsive UI
-- Print styles included for better printing experience

 ## License
 MIT

 ---

-*CS-312 MiniProject 1 for educational purposes.*
+*CS-312 MiniProject 3 for educational purposes.*